Master's Programs Admission

 Admissions > Admission Procedures

-Applications for admission to a masters' program are processed by the Office of Graduate Programs, located on the lower level of the John G. Mahler Student Center.
+Applications for admission to a masters' program are processed by the Office of Admissions, located on the lower level of the John G. Mahler Student Center.
 All persons seeking admission must complete the graduate application forms provided by the University.
 Applicants seeking admission will be required to submit the following:

 - A formal Application for Admission to pursue a specified master's degree program;